U.S. House of Representatives Approves ACA Repeal Bill

 - Pre-existing Conditions: Under the ACA, health plans (insured or otherwise) are prohibited from imposing pre-existing condition exclusions.
 The ACA’s individual mandate (which is essentially eliminated under the AHCA) was intended to offset the insurance market effects of the pre-existing condition ban, by forcing healthy individuals to purchase insurance.
 Under the AHCA, strict pre-existing condition exclusions would continue to be prohibited, but insurers could impose a 30% premium surcharge for 12 months on any individual who has a coverage gap of 63 days during the preceding 12 months.
 This surcharge would not be needed, however, in states that obtain an outright waiver from the ban on health status underwriting, as discussed below.

 - Health Status Underwriting: Under the ACA, insurers are prohibited from using health status or pre-existing conditions as a factor when setting prices (underwriting) in the individual market.
 Under the AHCA, however, states can apply to the Department of Health and Human Services (“HHS”) for a waiver of the ACA’s ban on using health status for underwriting purposes for individuals who have a gap in coverage of at least 63 continuous days during the preceding 12 months.
-This waiver opportunity would effectively allow insurers to impose pre-existing condition exclusions in waiver states, by allowing insurers to impose significantly higher pricing on individuals with pre-existing conditions or other adverse health status.
+This waiver opportunity would effectively allow insurers to impose pre-existing condition exclusions in waiver states, by allowing insurers to impose significantly higher pricing on individuals with pre-existing conditions or another adverse health status.

-- Essential Health Benefit Requirement for Insured Plans: Under the ACA, individual and small group employer insured plans must provide coverage for a package of ten “essential health benefits.”
+- Essential Health Benefits Requirement for Insured Plans: Under the ACA, individual and small group employer insured plans must provide coverage for a package of ten “essential health benefits.”
 Under the AHCA, states can apply to HHS for a waiver of the essential health benefits requirement.
 In addition to being able to offer plans that provide less extensive coverage, this waiver option may also allow insurers (and possibly employers with insured plans) to apply annual limits, lifetime limits, or no out-of-pocket expense limits on essential health benefits, three features that are currently prohibited under the ACA.

 - Age Weighted Underwriting: The ACA limits insurers’ ability to underwrite for an individual’s age by 3:1 (said another way, an insurer can increase an individual’s premium by only three times based on the individual’s age).
-Under the AHCA, states can apply to HHS for a waiver of this age rating limit, and can seek an age-based underwriting limit of up to 5:1, allowing insurers to increase premium cost by a greater extent based solely on an insured individual’s age.
+Under the AHCA, states can apply to HHS for a waiver of this age rating limit and can seek an age-based underwriting limit of up to 5:1, allowing insurers to increase the premium cost by a greater extent based solely on an insured individual’s age.

 As nearly every news outlet has been reporting, there is an extremely low likelihood that the AHCA will become law in its current form.
 The bill still needs to be approved by the Senate, which would need to happen through the budget reconciliation process.
 It is not yet certain whether the Senate would be permitted to pass the AHCA by a simple majority through budget reconciliation, as it is not clear that all provisions of the bill directly impact the budget.
 And there are several key Republican Senators that have either publicly criticized the AHCA in its current form or said that they intend to draft their own ACA repeal bill(s).